dbohdan/memsparkline/README.md

 ## Compatibility and limitations

 memsparkline works on POSIX systems supported by [psutil](https://github.com/giampaolo/psutil).
 It has been tested on Debian, Ubuntu, FreeBSD, NetBSD, and OpenBSD.

-It seems to work on Windows, but Windows support has received minimal testing.
+It seems to work on Windows, although Windows support has received little testing.
 The sparkline displays incorrectly in the Command Prompt and [ConEmu](https://conemu.github.io/) on Windows 7 with the stock console fonts but correctly on Windows 10 with the font NSimSun.

-memsparkline measures run time less precisely than time(1).
-The granularity with which it measures run time depends on the `--wait` option.
+memsparkline measures run time and samples memory usage with a fixed granularity of 10 ms.
+The recording interval (`-w`/`--wait` argument) must be a multiple of the sample interval.

 ## Installation

-memsparkline requires Python 3.7 or later.
+memsparkline requires Python 3.8 or later.

 ### Installing from PyPI